XLibur/ClosedXML.Parser/README.md

 ## Rolex

-Rolex is a DFA based lexer released under MIT license (see [Rolex: Unicode Enabled Lexer Generator in C# ](https://www.codeproject.com/Articles/5257489/Rolex-Unicode-Enabled-Lexer-Generator-in-Csharp)).
-ANTLR is still the source of truth, but it is used to generate Rolex grammar and then DFA for a lexer.
+[Rolex](https://github.com/codewitch-honey-crisis/Rolex) is a DFA-based lexer generator released under the MIT license.
+See [Rolex: Unicode Enabled Lexer Generator in C#](https://www.codeproject.com/Articles/5257489/Rolex-Unicode-Enabled-Lexer-Generator-in-Csharp).

+ANTLR remains the source of truth for the lexer grammar.
+That grammar is used to generate a Rolex-compatible grammar, which Rolex then compiles into a DFA-based lexer.

-It is rather complicated, but upstream measured it as two times faster than the ANTLR lexer (1.9 us vs 3.676 us per formula).
+This approach adds some complexity to the build and generation process, but upstream benchmarks found the resulting lexer to be approximately twice as fast as the ANTLR lexer: around **1.9 μs per formula**, compared with **3.676 μs per formula** for ANTLR.

 ## Generate lexer